 A suspension fork may either be costly as a result of brand or the feature it packs.
 While additional features may be desirable some may be bloatware and not add any tangible benefits.
 Established brands, on the other hand, are prestigious to own but some unknown brands may surpass them in performance.
 It is thereby important not to spend a fortune on a fork without performing a cost-benefit analysis.

-By going through the product reviews and then analyzing our buyer's guide, we now consider you well versed to make the right decision when it conies to choosing the best suspension forks.
+By going through the product reviews and then analyzing our buyer's guide, I now consider you well versed to make the right decision when it comes to choosing the best suspension fork for your mountain bike.
 All the six brands presented to you have varying characteristics, features, and costs.
 They are everything for everybody including people on a tight budget, those looking to balance between features and cost and those willing to spend top dollar for the best.

 We, however, can guarantee that all are capable of holding up well despite their minor cons here and there.
 Would I recommend anyone of the bike suspension forks to my really close friends?
 I wouldn't recommend them more.
 The onus is now upon you to take a step in the right direction.

 Hello Guys!
 I am John Reese, a professional biker and my hobby is biking!
 I have been biking for last 10 years and I love using bikes while outing as well.
 Based on my experiences with the different type of bikes (mountain bikes, road bikes and hybrid bikes); I am sharing my opinion about various bikes so that a beginner can get started right away.
 Happy reading!